KiruyaMomochi/KiruyaMomochi/README.md

 🎮 Playing Princess Connect!
 Re:Dive <br />🏠 Living with Pecorine, Kokkoro and Yuuki. <br />🌱 Learning how to have a fantastic day dream. <br />🐣 Want to be a child that never grow up. <br />⚡ <strong>PowerShell is awesome!</strong>

+_Need to contact me?
+[Start a new discussion](https://github.com/KiruyaMomochi/KiruyaMomochi/discussions) in my personal repo!_\
 _**Note**: The contribution graph is useless since it includes GitHub Actions commits._